Skip to main content

 Annually, La Plaza hosts over 150,000 people through its core programming.
 Its mission is to catalyze creativity and empower community.
 They do this by uplifting East San José’s rich diversity through authentic placekeeping and relevant multicultural productions.

 The partnership with CAST supports SOAC’s bold solution, La Avenida, to meet the ongoing needs of the neighborhood and the increased displacement of residents.
 La Avenida is a multi-phased project designed to revitalize the Alum Rock Avenue Corridor located in the Mayfair region of East San José.
-The initial phase is the acquisition of the 28,000 square-foot vacant commercial property across the street from the Mexican Heritage Plaza (La Plaza).
+The initial phase is the acquisition of the 28,000 square-foot vacant commercial property across the street from the Mexican Heritage Plaza (La Plaza), which was completed in January 2023.

 Learn more about La Avenida and SOAC here